click to hide/show image |

 I–Bateleur; II–Popess; III–Empress; IIII–Emperor; V–Pope; VI-L'Amoureux; VII–Chariot; VIII–Justice; VIIII–Hermit; X-Wheel of Fortune; XI–La Force; XII–Le Pendu; XIII–Death; XIIII–Temperance; XV–Devil; XVI–Maison Dieu; XVII–Star; XVIII–Moon; XVIIII–Sun; XX–Judgement; XXI–the World; Fou

-It should also be pointed out that various attempts have been made to present different orderings of these cards.
+It should also be pointed out that various attempts have been made to re-arrange their classical ordering.
+Personally, I find that the classical order has an inner vibrancy and quality that remains unmatched.

 Ordering of trumps